hmans/miniplex/packages/miniplex/README.md

 /* ⛔️ Avoid: */
 function movementSystem(world) {
-  const movingEntities = world.archetype("position", "velocity")
+  /* This will work, but now the world needs to check if an archetype for "position" and "velocity" already exists every time this function is called, which is pure overhead. */ const movingEntities = world.archetype("position", "velocity")

   for (const { position, velocity } of movingEntities) {